samtx/passpredict/README.md

 * Refactor cache objects
 * Add better help text to CLI
 * Add tests to confirm that CLI works without arguments
+* Update Celestrak source to use new GP url

 ### 0.3.0 (2022-01-30)